Sunhaloo/Obsidian-Publishing/Learning/Python/Python Basics/Selection and Iteration - Python.md

     case "JavaScript":

         print()
-        print("You can become a web developer.") print()
+        print("You can become a Web Developer.") print()

     # Python